THE THEORY OF EVOLUTION

 Evaluation of the Evidence from Biochemistry

-Many evolutionists today turn to biochemistry and genetics for evidence of evolution because they could hardly find support for their hypothesis from the fossil records.
+Many evolutionists today turn to biochemistry and genetics for evidence of evolution because they can hardly find support for their hypothesis in fossil records.
 But biochemistry has not produced any observable evidence of evolution that results in an increase in genetic information either.
-Evolutionists have tried to induce mutational changes on bacteria, fruit flies and other rapidly reproducing organisms in the hope of producing a more complex or more advanced species, but all these experiments have failed.
+Evolutionists have tried to induce mutational changes in bacteria, fruit flies, and other rapidly reproducing organisms in the hope of producing a more complex or more advanced species, but all these experiments have failed.
 There were many mutations effected in these experiments, and there was so much variation in bacteria and fruit flies obtained from the trials.
 But they never resulted in anything new.
 Bacteria are still bacteria, and fruit flies are still fruit flies.
-This is because the vast majority of observed mutations were actually harmful rather than beneficial to the organism, thus they could not be favored by natural selection.
+This is because the vast majority of observed mutations were actually harmful rather than beneficial to the organism, so they could not be favored by natural selection.
 The beneficial mutations observed in the laboratory usually resulted in small changes only.
-On the other hand, the significant mutations that could result in large morphological changes, proved to be harmful.
-Thus, macroevolution has never really been observed.
+On the other hand, the significant mutations that could result in large morphological changes proved to be harmful.
+Thus, evolution has never really been observed.

-Evolutionists were able to produce evidence of new characteristics being formed, such as an increased resistance to antibiotic, or to a change in wing or eye color, etc., but not as a result of an increase in genetic information.
-Often the change was actually the result of a loss or corruption of genetic information.
-Evolutionists were able to show parts or organs being modified, such as the lengthening or shortening of the legs of lizards in the Bahamas islands, but these were due to adaptation or change in existing information, rather than the emergence of new genetic information.
-Evolutionists were also able to produce big changes caused by a gene switch (a Hox gene) being turned on or off, but without evidence of new genetic information being added.
-For example, they were able to produce fruit flies with an extra pair of wings, or flies that have legs growing on the head instead of antennae, but they have not produced evidence of new parts or organs evolving from a parent species that previously did not have those parts.
+Evolutionists were able to produce evidence of new characteristics being formed, such as increased resistance to antibiotics or a change in wing or eye color, etc., but not as a result of an increase in genetic information.
+Often, the change was actually the result of a loss or corruption of genetic information.
+Evolutionists were able to show parts or organs being modified, such as the lengthening or shortening of the legs of lizards in the Bahamas Islands, but these were due to adaptation or a change in existing information rather than the emergence of new genetic information.
+Evolutionists were also able to produce big changes caused by a gene switch (the Hox gene) being turned on or off, but without evidence of new genetic information being added.
+For example, they were able to produce fruit flies with an extra pair of wings or flies that have legs growing on the head instead of antennae, but they have not produced evidence of new parts or organs evolving from a parent species that previously did not have those parts.
 See Fruit Fly Mutations: Evidence for Evolution?

-All the above evidences are inadequate.
-To serve as evidence for macro-evolution, what is required is to produce an interbreeding population of organisms that result in an increase rather than a loss of genetic information.
-The reason is because macro-evolution is supposed to represent the upward development of the entire gamut of complex life forms presently existing in the world from the simple self-reproducing organisms of the past.
-The simplest self-reproducing organism has over 500,000 base pairs of DNA information.
+All the above evidence is inadequate.
+To serve as evidence for evolution—not just microevolution but evolution in the first sense defined in the beginning paragraph of this essay—what is required is to produce an interbreeding population of organisms that results in an increase rather than a loss of genetic information.
+Evolution is thought to represent the evolution of the entire range of complex life forms that exist today from simple self-replicating organisms in the past.
+The simplest self-replicating organism has over 500,000 base pairs of DNA information.
 But every human cell has 3 billion base pairs.
 What brought about this increase in genetic information that led to the evolution from bacteria to man?
-Biochemistry has not produced evidence of producing the first living cell from dead matter.
-Neither has it produced evidence that the increasingly diverse and complex organisms on the planet derived from the simplest living cell.
+Biochemistry has not yet produced evidence of producing the first living cell from dead matter.
+Neither has it produced evidence that the increasingly diverse and complex organisms on the planet came from the simplest living cell.

 Evolutionists excuse themselves by claiming that the evolution of species goes too slowly to be observed by us today.
 They claim that beneficial mutations happen gradually and, therefore, their cumulative effect can only be noticed after millions of years.
-The problem is that the rapidly reproducing organisms that they use in the lab, such as the bacteria and the fruit flies, have not given a any evidence of evolution either, even after a century of experimentation and research.
+The problem is that the rapidly reproducing organisms that they use in the lab, such as the bacteria and the fruit flies, have not given any evidence of evolution either, even after a century of experimentation and research.
 Also, the fossil record, which was supposed to exhibit this gradual evolution of new species, failed to demonstrate this gradual process of evolution adequately.
 Therefore, the verdict is clear.
-In spite of the support of thousands of evolutionists around the world, macro-evolution is still an unproved hypothesis.
+In spite of the support of thousands of evolutionists around the world, evolution—defined as the descent of all living organisms from a single, primitive form of life—is still an unproven hypothesis.

 The Neo-Darwinian Theory of Evolution

-So far, all the evidences presented in support of the theory of evolution have been circumstantial evidences.
-For this reason, evolutionists had to come up with a "theory" that explains how evolution actually happens.
+So far, all the evidence presented in support of the phenomenon of evolution has been circumstantial.
+Despite the lack of evidence, evolutionists have proposed a "theory" that explains how evolution might happen.
 The discussion below describes the current theory held by most evolutionists, followed by a short appraisal.

 As a hypothesis, evolution expresses the idea that all living species descended from a common ancestor.
-Plants, animals and men are, therefore, all related.
-According to this concept life originated from inorganic matter by a purely naturalistic process and without divine intervention.
-Then, starting from the most simple life form – a living cell – life naturally evolved into more and more complex beings over time.
+Plants, animals, and men are, therefore, all related.
+According to this concept, life originated from inorganic matter through a purely naturalistic process and without divine intervention.
+Then, starting from the most simple life form—a living cell—life naturally evolved into more and more complex beings over time.
 From a single cell comes multicellular life, then the eukaryotes, then the arthropods, then the fish, then the plants and the trees, then the amphibians, then the reptiles and the dinosaurs, the birds, the mammals, the flowering plants, the bees, the apes, the hominids, and lastly man.